yuriy-chumak/ol/README.md

 descendants), webOS, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).

-Also Ol is ported to the Web and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape, etc.
+Also, Ol is ported to the Web (in WebAssembly form) and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, SeaMonkey, Luakit, Iceape, etc.

-Current stable source code available under tag "[2.2](https://github.com/yuriy-chumak/ol/releases/tag/2.2)" or at [Releases](https://github.com/yuriy-chumak/ol/releases) page.

 LICENSE